If inclusion initiatives increase productivity and innovation in business, imagine how they could do the same for your classroom/institution.

 - Make sure that access to persons of authority is equally and neutrally available to all students.
 Seek to identify and neutralize any access barriers to marginalized students/employees.

-- Amplify the contributions of those that are not being acknowledged, without repeating what the say, but by guiding the conversation back to them.
+- Amplify the contributions of those who are not being acknowledged without repeating what they say but by guiding the conversation back to them.

 - Ask yourself, ‘Who in this setting has to be perfect just to have a feeling of belonging here?’
 Then ask yourself, ‘How can I help that person to feel like they belong?’